 Positive Developments for LGBT Youth

 There are over 4,000 gay-straight alliance groups at high schools, colleges, and universities in the USA.
 The goal is to create a safe environment for all students regardless of sexual orientation or gender identification.
 In California, there are about 880 such groups in high schools.
-This represents more than 50% of high schools in the state.
+This represents more than 50 per cent of high schools in the state.

 49 states in the U.S. have passed anti-bullying laws.
 The only state that is the exception is Montana.